joegreene/2015-Spring-CS-121/Tips & Review/README.md

 =============

 This page consists of any topics from CPSC 120 or about the class that I (or any other minds) consider useful to know for this class and beyond.
-Click the links above for more information.
+Click the files in the file listing above for more information.

 My previous SI repositories can be accessed by checking the listings located on [my GitHub profile page](http://www.github.com/joegreene).
 One was from my 120 SI in Spring 2014,